psychemedia/sin-eater-resources/resources/NQORG_origins_notes_queries.md

 ...

 Melanion and other valued contributors are begged not to suppose their contributions are declined because they are postponed.
-We have procured the book Metanion has referred us to, and hope in the course of two or three weeks to bring the subject forward in a manner to give general satisfaction.
+We have procured the book Melanion has referred us to, and hope in the course of two or three weeks to bring the subject forward in a manner to give general satisfaction.

 ...

 ---

 https://archive.org/details/sim_notes-and-queries_1849-12-29_1_9
 Notes and Queries  1849-12-29: Vol 1 Iss 9
 Publication date 1849-12-29

 p128-9

 OUR PROGRESS.